1234Christina/readers-site/README.md

 ### Lighthouse Testing
 I did testing on Lighthouse regularly throughout the development process to ensure my updates were efficient in every way.

+The deployed website does well on Lighthouse testing for all three pages
 ![Screenshot of Lighthouse report Explore page, deployed version](assets/images/Screenshot%202024-03-07%20155029.png)

 ![Screenshot of Lighthouse report Tune In Page, deployed version](assets/images/Screenshot%202024-03-07%20155232.png)